yangboz/LotteryPrediction/README.md

 Everyone solves the problem of prediction every day with various degrees of success.
 For example weather, harvest, energy consumption, movements of forex (foreign exchange) currency pairs or of shares of stocks, earthquakes, and a lot of other stuff needs to be predicted.
 ...

-now I am taking course to Wharton's Business Analytics: From Data to Insights program!
+now I am taking the course of Wharton's Business Analytics: From Data to Insights program!

 Week 2: Module Introduction and Instructions